-In November 2019, drilling and geological crews were mobilized in preparation for the Phase II diamond drilling program, which was paused in late March 2020 due to the COVID-19 global pandemic.
-Phase II drilling comprises an additional 6,955 metres in 24 holes.
-The El Rubi discovery zone was tested with 20 holes for a cumulative 6,103 metres in Phase II, the nearby exploration prospect, Macho Libre received 4 holes for a total of 852 metres.
+In November 2019, drilling and geological crews commenced Phase II diamond drilling program, which was paused in late March 2020 due to the COVID-19 global pandemic.
+Phase II drilling comprises an additional 6,955 metres in 24 holes across two prospects.
+The Phase II program tested the El Rubi discovery zone with 20 holes for a cumulative 6,103 metres, the nearby exploration prospect, Macho Libre received 4 holes for a total of 852 metres.
 Publicly available results are typically released in batches of three to five holes, as the data are received and validated.
-Significant results released from Phase II are documented in Silver Viper News Releases dated January 13, 2020, February 12, 2020, February 26, 2020 and March 30, 2020.
-Best results from the Phase II program include two metres (estimated true width 1.14m) averaging 15.55g/t gold and 1436g/t silver from a depth of 270.5 metres in hole LV20-217 and 8 metres (estimated true width 5.04m) averaging 9.15 g/t gold and 569 g/t silver from a depth of 192 metres in hole LV20-218.
+Significant results released from Phase II are documented in Silver Viper News Releases dated January 13, 2020, February 12, 2020, February 26, 2020, March 30, 2020 and April 22, 2020.
+Due to the pause in work, two drill holes, one from El Rubi and one from Macho Libre have yet to be sampled, and are outstanding from the body of available drill results, assays are expected shortly after re-opening of the camp Best results from the Phase II program include two metres (estimated true width 1.14m) averaging 15.55g/t gold and 1436g/t silver from a depth of 270.5 metres in hole LV20-217 and 8 metres (estimated true width 5.04m) averaging 9.15 g/t gold and 569 g/t silver from a depth of 192 metres in hole LV20-218.
 Additional targets slated for drill testing later in the year include El Rubi North and the Eastern anomaly, both within the general target area of El Rubi.
 Further targets will be added as they are refined by ongoing prospecting work.
+Silver Viper plans to recommence the Phase II drilling program in June 2020.